 The emerging interest in materials research and new ways of designing with materials have raised philosophical discussions on materials and their use.
 We are used to think of materials as resources that we master and utilize for our own purposes; we are able to control our material environment since we have the intelligence, power and skills to do so.
 However, recently this hierarchy has been questioned in the critique of the Anthropocene by several artists.

 Experimental interdisciplinary approach

 As part of recent general developments within materials research, multi- or even interdisciplinary collaboration is becoming more common.
-In multidisciplinary collaboration partners stay in their own disciplinary knowledge areas but in interdisciplinary collaboration real knowledge sharing is happening.
-Artist, designers and design researchers are increasingly being invited to help materials researchers to develop attributes of bio-based materials or to find suitable application sectors for these new materials.
+In multidisciplinary collaboration, partners stay in their own disciplinary knowledge areas but in interdisciplinary collaboration, real knowledge sharing is happening.
+Artists, designers and design researchers are increasingly invited to help materials researchers develop attributes of bio-based materials or find suitable application sectors for these new materials.
 Biological production of materials is expected to be one of the key enablers of the future bio-economy, and here artists and designers have the possibility to play a key role.

 Research through design interventions

 We conducted two design interventions through interdisciplinary workshops.
 The first workshop had 23 participants: twelve design students, two chemistry students, eight researchers from material sciences and one design researcher.
 The main aims of the workshop were to familiarise the scientists with the designers’ mindset, and vice versa, and to observe how designers embrace synthetic biology without previous knowledge.
 The secondary aim was to gain understanding of what kind of collaborative activities would make sense in this research context.